S-57 Edition 3.1 Encoding Bulletins

 In 2010, the IHO approved the “unfreezing” of S-57 Appendix B.1, Annex A – Use of the Object Catalogue for ENC (UOC).
 This was done in order to transfer new and revised ENC encoding guidance incorporated in these Encoding Bulletins, and in other IHO publications, into the authoritative IHO ENC encoding guidance document.
 Encoding Bulletins that have been transferred into the UOC will maintain their reference in the Encoding Bulletins list, and the guidance included in each Bulletin will be replaced with the appropriate UOC clause references.
 Future new or revised ENC encoding guidance will be added as new Encoding Bulletins, which will subsequently be incorporated in future New Editions of the UOC as required.

-These Bulletins have resulted from proposals brought to the attention of the Transfer Standard Maintenance and Application Development Working Group (TSMADWG).
-New bulletins must be approved by the TSMADWG.
+These Bulletins have resulted from proposals brought to the attention of the ENC Maintenance Working Group (ENCWG).
+New bulletins must be approved by the ENCWG.

 Bulletins de codage de l’édition 3.1 de la S-57 : la S-57 est la norme de l’OHI pour l’échange des données hydrographiques numériques.
 Elle est utilisée pratiquement exclusivement pour le codage des cartes électroniques de navigation (ENC).
 La S-57 doit néanmoins répondre à des besoins supplémentaires, ce qui a conduit l’OHI à développer la S-100 (Modèle universel de données hydrographiques de l’OHI) qui remplacera en fin de compte la S-57.
 Il est toutefois escompté que l’édition 3.1 de la S-57 continuera d’être utilisée pour produire les ENC dans les années à venir.